Fractions for Class 4

 A fraction has two parts:

 a.
-Numerator: The number on top of the fraction that tells you how many parts you have.
+Numerator: The number on top of the fraction that tells you how many equal parts of the whole or collection are taken.

 b.
 Denominator: The number at the bottom of the fraction that tells how many equal parts are in the whole.